music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 we should be dancing to non-West Coast Swing music, but that question raises another interesting
 question: What is West Coast Swing Music?

 (intro 2)

-TODO
+Some time ago, we had a first-time DJ one of our regular weekly dances.
+Afterwards, they asked us the other DJs (including myself): "What makes a song a good West Coast Swing Song?".
+Some aspects are obvious, like a song being too fast or slow, but none of us could articulate the why some rhythms work and some don't, beyond "I know it when I hear it".
+So I went off and did some research, and came up with the following system that I use when evaluating songs for West Coast Swing.

 (main content)

-[Swing](https://en.wikipedia.org/wiki/Swing_music) is a genre of music, but most of us would struggle to dance West Coast Swing to a swing standard from [Benny Goodman](https://open.spotify.com/artist/1pBuKaLHJlIlqYxQQaflve?si=7469Fl34QROI8JRWH5sfnw), unless you came from Lindy Hop.
-Unlike Salsa or Mambo, West Coast Swing hasn't attached itself to a singular musical genre, and the the pop charts today include rock, electronic, country and more, so how do we decide what to dance to?
-Many of us feel like we could identify a "West Coast Swing song" if we heard it (or we'd try dancing to it, and see how it feels), but if we had to explain it to someone else, I think we'd struggle, which is why I've collected my thoughts on the subject here, to hopefully provide others with the tools to articulate what makes a song "West Coast Swing Music" or not.
+[Swing](https://en.wikipedia.org/wiki/Swing_music) is a genre of music, but most of us would struggle to dance West Coast Swing to a swing standard from e.g. [Benny Goodman](https://open.spotify.com/artist/1pBuKaLHJlIlqYxQQaflve?si=7469Fl34QROI8JRWH5sfnw), unless you came from Lindy Hop.
+Unlike Salsa or Mambo, West Coast Swing (WCS) hasn't attached itself to a singular musical genre, and the the pop charts today include rock, electronic, country and more, so how do we decide what to dance to?
+Many of us feel like we could identify a "West Coast Swing song" if we heard it (or we'd try dancing to it, to see how it feels), but if we had to explain it to someone else, I think we'd struggle, which is why I've collected my thoughts on the subject here, to hopefully provide others with the tools to articulate what makes a song "West Coast Swing Music" or not.

 One of the early answers I heard to this question was "You can WCS to any song, so doesn't that make any song a WCS song?".
-This is kinda like saying "every car is a fast car because it's faster than walking".
+This is kind of like saying "every car is a fast car because it's faster than walking".
 Yeah, it's true, but not a very useful if you want to compare cars.
-Similarly, when I say a song is a "West Coast Swing" song, I mean that it encourages dancing West Coast Swing *more* than it encourages other dance styles.
+Similarly, when I say a song is a "West Coast Swing" song, I mean that it encourages dancing WCS *more* than it encourages dancing a different dance style.

 Side note: I've put together a playlist of songs with a variety of rhythms that goes along with this post.
 If you want to test your intuition before reading on, listen to each song and write down